Tim-Jackins/git-lessons/engineering/1_hello_git.md

 git config --global core.editor "nano"
 ```

-So now that Git knows who you are let's make a repository.
+So now that Git knows who you are, let's make a repository.

-A repository is a collection of related files and in most cases it's a folder for storing a project.
+A repository is a collection of related files -- it's a folder for storing a project.
 You can store code, pictures, and even 3D parts in a repository!

 ![repos](../images/repos.png)

-In order for Git to start tracking a repository you need to tell it to do so.
-Make a new directory called hello-world and go into it.
-Once inside use this command to start tracking this repository:
+Let's try making one.
+First, create a new directory called hello-world (run `mkdir hello-world`) and go into it (`cd hello-world`).
+Use this command to tell Git that you want this to be a fresh repository:

 ```bash
 git init
 ```

-If you don't see something that starts with "Initialized empty Git repository" that may be a problem.
+You should see something that starts with `Initialized empty Git repository`.

-If not congradulations you just made your first Git repository!
-To double check the repository exists you can use the command `git status`.
+Congratulations, you just made your first Git repository!
+To double check the repository exists, you can use the command `git status`.
+Next, you'll learn what you can do with your new repo.